fdch/puradata/README.md

 # Puradata

-This is a set of helper scripts to translate Pd's internal documentation (docs) into other languages.
+This is a set of helper scripts to translate Pd's internal documentation (docs, extra) into other languages.

-# Use
+# Steps

-1. Create a template
+1. Create a template out of all patches inside specified File-Directory
 2. Translate using your prefered tool (Google toolkit, OmegaT, etc)
 3. Integrate the translated back to Pd.

-# 1 : Template
+# 1 : Create a Template

-Run
-`$ ./template`
+This fetches all pd 'comments' inside all patches in the specified File-Directory: (to change where pd is, see below)

-Specifying all the following arguments:
+Run  `$ ./template` specifying **all** the following arguments:

-1. File-Directory (***)
+1. File-Directory
 2. Author Name (e.g. \"Name Lastname\")
 3. Author email
 4. Target language
 5. Target language id (e.g. de, es, fr...)

 For example:

+`$ ./template docs/5.reference \"Fede Camara Halac\" camarafede@gmail.com Spanish es`

+Or

-`$ ./template 5.reference \"Fede Camara Halac\" camarafede@gmail.com Spanish es`
+`$ ./template extra/sigmund~ \"Fede Camara Halac\" camarafede@gmail.com Spanish es`

-(***) There is a list of all found File-Directories inside pd/docs

-If you did things right, you get a bunch of .po files created and a 'successful' message
+If you did things right, you get the following files:

+* "File".po
+* "File".index

 # 2 : Human Translate

-This is where Google Toolkit (or OmegaT, or whatever) and expertise comes in handy
+This is where Google Toolkit (or OmegaT, or whatever) and expertise comes in handy.
+Load the generated "File".po into the translating software.
+Once you are done, save it in the same "File".po (i.e., overwrite the file).

+NOTE: The "File".index is only meant for internal use and should not be touched.

 # 3 : Translate

-Run
-`$ ./translate "5.reference"`
-This will insert your translation into the current version of pd.
+This will insert your translation into the current version of pd:

+Run  `$ ./translate "5.reference"`

+NOTE: if pd is inside the Applications directory, this might require running:

+`$ sudo ./translate "5.reference"`

 # ERRATA: